Psycho IV: The Beginning: Plot

 In the present day, Dr. Richmond realizes "Ed" is Norman and tries to convince Ambrose to trace the calls.
 Richmond's worries are dismissed.
 Norman fears he will go insane and kill again.
 He tells Fran that Connie got pregnant against his wishes and that he does not want to create another "monster".
-He then tells Fran he realizes that his mother is dead, but he fears that his mother may repossess him and kill Connie "with my own hands, just like the first time".
+He then tells Fran he realizes that his mother is dead, but he plans to kill Connie "with my own hands, just like the first time".

 Norman takes his wife to his mother's house with the thought of killing her and her unborn baby.
 Connie reminds Norman that it was his own choice to go insane and do the things he did, reassuring Norman that their child will not be a monster with their guidance.
-He realizes the truth to having freedom of choice, and he drops his knife.
+He realizes the truth about having freedom of choice, and he drops his knife.
 Finally, Norman impulsively sets fire to the house where all his unhappiness began.
-As he tries to escape the flames, he hallucinates that he sees his victims, his mother and eventually himself preserving her corpse.
+As he tries to escape the flames, he hallucinates that he sees his victims, Norma and eventually himself preserving her corpse.
 Norman barely flees the burning house alive.

-He and Connie leave the next day.
-Norman happily proclaims, "I'm free", indicating that his mother will never again haunt his mind and drive him insane.
-Then, the wooden cellar doors of the house close on a rocking chair that continues to rock, at which point "Mother" screams for Norman to release her before the screen cuts to black and the sound of a baby crying is heard.
+Examining the ruins of the house the next day, Norman happily declares himself finally free of his mother.
+As he and Connie leave, the wooden cellar doors of the house close on a rocking chair that continues to rock, at which point "Mother" screams for Norman to release her before the screen cuts to black and the sound of a baby crying is heard.